awang2330/Flixster/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

 I would make different sections in the home page with not only the current movies, but also highest rated, featured, etc. This would give the user more selection of movies without searching for a specific movie.
 I would also add a navigation bar for that.
+I would also debug for why video trailers are not loading for

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-Add your response here
+I was able to explain how some of my code worked and what bugs I encountered and fixed.
+I noticed that one of my peers has a live search bar where the seach results are appearing as he was typing and that was something cool that I would like to try.
+Also, I heard that someone made a back-to-top button that I would also like to try out!

 ### Open-source libraries used